 To keep things fresh with your summer wardrobe I like to include something I call The Wild Card Shorts.
 These are a detour from your other flat front shorts mentioned above.
 While the fit should remain the same, by having a pair of shorts that experiments with texture, material, or pattern you can build entirely different getups with the same shirt and shoes.
-The ones shown above are a light blue-gray linen from J.Crew Factory and it’s the lighter color and texture of the linen that accentuates the H&M button up shirt.
-A side note: the lighter your shorts get, the harder it will feel to pull off.
-By introducing texture and a different drape with the linen, the lighter color doesn’t feel too light.
+The ones shown above are a linen-cotton blend and it’s the lighter color and texture of the linen that accentuates the button up shirt.

-Second only to the boat shoe in versatility and style is the canvas sneaker.
+Second only to the loafer in versatility and style is the smart sneaker.
 I’ve mentioned a number of times how your footwear choice is really the defining variable in whether your outfit is more casual or more dressy.
-Imagine the outfit above with boat shoes or loafers – especially with the linen, it becomes a very dressy ensemble.
+Imagine the outfit above with the driving mocs – especially with the linen, it becomes a very dressy ensemble.